Last factual update: 1 June 2026. Link update: 8 June 2026.

 Chichén Itzá is not only an archaeological site.
 It is also an economic engine for Pisté, nearby communities, guides, drivers, food sellers, artisans, mototaxis, and families who depend on tourism.

-That is why a change in the entrance route matters.
+That is why changing the entrance route matters.

-If visitors are channelled through a new market or a different path, some sellers may gain better infrastructure.
+If visitors are channelled through a new market or a different path, some sellers may benefit from better infrastructure.
 Others may lose visibility.
 A stand that worked well near the traditional route may not work the same way in a new layout.

-This is why the dispute has become sensitive.
-The argument is not only “vendors inside the ruins” versus “a cleaner visitor experience.”
+The dispute is not simply “vendors versus tourists” or “order versus disorder.”
 It is about livelihoods, local Maya organisation, state control, heritage management, and who benefits from tourism at Chichén Itzá.

 T-shirt vendor near Chichén Itzá